Mayes C. Rubeo: Life and career

 Rubeo was born Mayes Castillero in Mexico City, in 1962.
 She studied in Guadalajara Higschool José Guadalupe Zuno Hernández.
-She moved from Mexico City to Los Angeles in the 1980s, where she attended Los Angeles Trade Tech.
+She moved from Mexico City to Los Angeles in the 1980s, and attended Los Angeles Trade Tech.
 After graduating, she moved to Italy to work with Italian Costume Designer Enrico Sabbatini.
 To this day, Rubeo maintains a workshop in Italy.

-She got her start in Hollywood working as a costume designer for John Sayles (Men With Guns, Sunshine State).
-In 2006, she was engaged as a costume designer for Mel Gibson's Apocalypto.
+She got her start in Hollywood working as a costume designer In 2006, she was engaged as a costume designer for Mel Gibson's Apocalypto.
 Three years later she worked with James Cameron on Avatar, for which she was nominated for the Costume Designers Guild Award in the Excellence in Fantasy Film category.

-Rubeo received Academy Award and BAFTA Award nominations for best costume design in Jojo Rabbit.
+Rubeo received Academy Award and BAFTA Award nominations for best costume design for Jojo Rabbit.
+Because of this she was the first Latin American to be nominated for the Academy Award for Best Costume Design.

-Rubeo received a Primetime Emmy Awards nomination and win for Outstanding Fantasy/Sci-Fi Costumes for her work in WandaVision.

-She received the Artistry in Filmmaking Award at the 2021 Coronado Island Film Festival.

 Personal life

-Mayes Rubeo was married to the Italian production designer Bruno Rubeo until his death in 2011.
+Mayes Rubeo was married to the Italian production designer Bruno Rubeo until he died in 2011.
 Their son is an art director.